Top Volunteer Abroad Programs for 2018

 Global Vision International

-GVI offers a wide range of programs for the environmentally minded traveler.
-Volunteers take a service-learning course connected to hands-on involvement with sustainable projects as well as meaningful cultural exchange.
+GVI offers a wide range of programs for the environmentally minded traveler, such as conservation work.
+Volunteers take a service-learning course connected to hands-on involvement with sustainable projects, volunteer communities, as well as meaningful cultural exchange.

 GVI notes, “Groups could be involved in renovating a crumbling classroom in Cape Town, completing biodiversity surveys and species identification walks in Thailand, or taking part in fish and coral data collection dives in Mexico.
 Students will immerse themselves in an unknown culture while contextualizing their experience within an established curriculum.”